chiwek/fxpro-test/README.md

 For each entity, there's a filterable and sortable list, a view page (from which you go to edit or back, look at the top right of the page), and a create/edit form page.

+Database scheme picture and MySQL Workbench file exists in the database folder

 ## ISSUES

 Found some problems with the task definition itself, so msome things are probably not done as you intended them.